guoguanglu/Andrew-Ng_machine-learning/the_fifth_week.md

 3. Implement the cost function
 4. Implement backpropagation to compute parital derivatives
 5. Use gradient checking to confirm that your backpropagation works.
 Then disable gradient checking.
-6. Use gradient decent or a built-in optimization function to minimize the cost function with the weights in theta.
+6. Use gradient descent or a built-in optimization function to minimize the cost function with the weights in theta.

 When we perform forward and back propagation, we loop on every training example:
 ![](/picture/the_fifth_week/backpropagation15.png)